Police ID two found dead in Rogers home on Christmas Eve; authorities suspect it was murder-suicide

 "The two occupants of the residence, a 25-year-old male and a 21-year-old female, appear to have died in an apparent 'murder-suicide,'" Foster said in an email.
 "It is believed the 21-year-old female shot and killed the 25-year-old male with a .45 handgun, then shot herself."

-Foster said the pair was in a relationship and reportedly lived in the home together.
+Foster said the two were in a relationship and reportedly lived in the home together.